Helping Americans

 - Solar Panel Costs — up-to-date pricing data by state and system size

-- Federal & State Incentives — the 30% ITC and state-level rebates explained clearly
+- State & Local Incentives — state tax credits, net metering, SRECs, and utility rebates explained clearly

 - Going Solar Step-by-Step — from evaluation to installation and grid connection